NoraArcher/AmateurSteg-2022a/PRESENTATION.md

 the program to work.
 Keep in mind also that the program only supports images with the dimensions (950, 600) or smaller, unless the user wants a cropped image.

+## What kind of problems can stegsolve solve?
+In class we looked at hiding numbers that correspond to ASCII at the end of bits, but there are other more image-specific ways to hide information.
+Whole words or QR codes can be written directly onto images, or

 ## Why Is This Tool Useful?
 It's great for finding flags!
 These stegsolve tools are really useful for deducing clues that might be instrumental to a cyber security threat.